Resummation of non-global logarithms and the BFKL equation: Evolution equation to next-to-leading order

-The most critical consideration is gluon Reggeization, or, more broadly, the connection with BFKL.
+It turns out that the result could have been anticipated using (not so trivial) physical considerations, so here we concentrate on explaining these considerations.
+The least obvious consideration is gluon Reggeization, or, more broadly, the connection with BFKL.
 As mentioned in introduction, $\GG$ is the BFKL Hamiltonian in disguise (up to $\beta$-function terms).
 Interactions between Reggeized gluons are constrained by physical principles such as Hermiticity of the boost operator and signature conservation $U^{ab}\to U^{ba}$, which are not self-evident from the perspective of non-global logarithms.

 We consider the weak-field regime where $U=e^{igT^aW^a}$ with the `Reggeized gluon' field $W$ small.
 Linearizing the Hamiltonian yields Reggeon-number conserving terms given in eq.~(\ref{linearized_bfkl}), as well as $2\to 4$ transitions (between states with with different powers of $W$) at order $g^4$, and so on.
 Hermiticity of the boost operator (with respect to the specific inner product given by the scattering amplitude of left- and right- Wilson lines) then predicts $4\to 2$ transitions at the same order, whose existence is indeed well-known \cite{Gribov:1984tu}.
 These are the terms which close the so-called Pomeron loop.
 Now when reverting to the current power-counting which treats $(U-1)$ as $O(1)$, instead of $O(g)$, these $4\to 2$ transition become a three-loop effect (see ref.~\cite{Caron-Huot:2013fea} and references therein).
 Signature forbids $3\to 2$ transitions.
 Hence the remarkable statement that $\GG$ must be triangular at one- and two-loop \cite{Caron-Huot:2013fea}: \be \left[ \int d^2\Omega_0 W_0^a \frac{\delta}{\delta W_0^a}, \GG^{(L)} \right]\geq 0 \qquad (L=1,2). \ee Mathematically, this formula (just with the $L=1$ case) can be seen as equivalent to gluon Reggeization, since it ensures that sectors with different powers of $W$'s can be diagonalized independently at one loop.
 One then expects the Reggeized gluon ($W$ field) to provide a good degree of freedom upon which to organize the perturbative spectrum of $\GG$ to any order (as usually happens in degenerate perturbation theory after degeneracies are lifted at one-loop).